 Proactive strategies, such as leveraging threat intelligence and creating a strategic plan, or runbook, with information such as incident response processes, escalation paths, and other information that will proactively guide a successful response and ensure that those involved understand their responsibilities in the process.
 In addition, actions like limiting an application’s attack surface and creating built-in redundancy make it harder for attackers to find a point of entry and knock an application offline.
 Most importantly, however, companies must choose a provider that fits their strategic security needs.

-- Flexible and customizable protection for different business needs
+- Comprehensive protection for different business needs

 - Protection of content, web applications, and APIs